 Spring 2021 Applicants

-In the months ahead, we know that many students and their families will have questions related to the status of our Spring 2021 study abroad programs.
-We hope the FAQs below will help to answer your questions as you make plans for your Spring semester.
-Please feel free to email your advisor at any time with specific questions.
+We know that many students and their families have questions related to the status of Spring 2021 study abroad programs.
+We hope the FAQs below will help answer your questions as you make plans for the Spring semester.
+Please email your study abroad advisor at any time with specific questions.

-Special Note: This website and the FAQs are for students who plan to study abroad through the UNC Study Abroad Office in the College of Arts and Sciences.
-These FAQs were last updated on July 6, 2020.
+Special Note: This webpage is for students who plan to participate on a program offered through the UNC Study Abroad Office.
+These FAQs were last updated on October 5, 2020.

 Frequently Asked Questions

 Our study abroad advisors and financial aid advisor are currently taking appointments via Zoom.
 Please reach out to an advisor to schedule a one-on-one Zoom appointment by visiting https://studyabroad.unc.edu/advising-events/.

 In short, yes.
 The changes to our Spring 2021 programming significantly vary by program and location.
 Many programs have introduced COVID-19 health and safety protocols and contingency plans for remote instruction if needed.
 Other providers and institutions abroad have adjusted their program start and end dates to comply with travel restrictions, mitigate visa difficulties or allow more time for the COVID-19 situation in the host country to stabilize.
 We have updated online program brochures to reflect changes of which we are aware.

 At this time, UNC Chapel Hill restricts University-affiliated travel outside the state of North Carolina.
 The Study Abroad Office will seek exceptions to this restriction on a country-by-country basis and inform applicants directly about the outcome of their application and status of their program by mid-November.
 The Study Abroad Office has closed programs in countries that currently prohibit entry of U.S. travelers.
 If students have questions about their programs or host country, they should contact their study abroad advisor.